necosta/website/docs/other/interviews.md

   - Do you provide laptop?
 - Contract
   - What is the contract mode and salary range for the position?
+  - Do you support flexibility over working hours?

 ## What can I offer?